nwneisen/mke-docs/content/docs/operations/gpu.md

   enabled: true
 ```

-This informs MKE to install the NVIDIA GPU Operator on your cluster.
+Configuration enables MKE to install the NVIDIA GPU Operator on your cluster.

 ## Running GPU Workloads